Product Lead Time: What Is It & How Can You Improve It?

 2. Get Competitive Estimates

 Obtaining estimates from multiple sources achieves the same thing as comparing bottom-up and top-down lead time estimates.
-If they disagree, spend time understanding why and eliminate flawed assumptions or mistakes.
+If they disagree, understand why and eliminate flawed assumptions or mistakes.

 3. Make Vendor Estimates Contractually Binding